-{¶37} "I. THE TRIAL COURT ERRED IN DENYING APPELLANT'S MOTION FOR LEAVE TO FILE A MOTION FOR NEW TRIAL, AND IN THUS DENYING REVIEW OF THE SUBSTANTIVE AND LEGAL MERITS OF A MOTION FOR NEW TRIAL."
+{¶64} "III.
+THE TRIAL COURT ERRED AND/OR ABUSED ITS DISCRETION IN DENYING APPELLANT'S ALTERNATIVE CLAIM OF INEFFECTIVE ASSISTANCE OF COUNSEL AS GROUNDS FOR A NEW TRIAL."

-{¶38} Appellant argues the trial court erred in denying his motion for leave to file a motion for new trial.
+{¶65} Appellant argues the trial court erred in denying his second and third motions for leave to file a motion for new trial.
 We disagree.

-{¶39} Crim.R.
+{¶66} Crim.R.
 33 governs new trials.
 A motion for a new trial made pursuant to Crim.R.
 33 is addressed to the sound discretion of the trial court, and may not be reversed unless we find an abuse of discretion.
 State v.
 Schiebel, 55 Ohio St.3d 71, 564 N.E.2d 54 (1990).
 An abuse of discretion implies that the trial court's judgment is arbitrary, unreasonable, or unconscionable.
 State v.
 Sage, 31 Ohio St.3d 173, 510 N.E.2d 343 (1987).

-{¶40} Under Crim.R.
+{¶67} Under Crim.R.
 33(A)(6), a new trial may be granted when "new evidence material to the defense is discovered, which the defendant could not with reasonable diligence have discovered and produced at the trial."
 Subsection (B) of Crim.R.
 33 states, in relevant part, as follows:

-Application for a new trial shall be made by motion which, except for the cause of newly discovered evidence, shall be filed within fourteen days after the verdict was rendered, or the decision of the court where a trial by jury has been waived, unless it is made to appear by clear and convincing proof that the defendant was unavoidably prevented from filing his motion for a new trial, in which case the motion shall be filed within seven days from the order of the court finding that the defendant was unavoidably prevented from filing such motion within the time provided herein.
+{¶68} "Application for a new trial shall be made by motion which, except for the cause of newly discovered evidence, shall be filed within fourteen days after the verdict was rendered, or the decision of the court where a trial by jury has been waived, unless it is made to appear by clear and convincing proof that the defendant was unavoidably prevented from filing his motion for a new trial, in which case the motion shall be filed within seven days from the order of the court finding that the defendant was unavoidably prevented from filing such motion within the time provided herein."

-"[A] party is 'unavoidably prevented' from filing a motion for a new trial if the party had no knowledge of the existence of the ground supporting the motion and could not have learned of that existence within the time prescribed for filing the motion in the exercise of reasonable diligence."
+{¶69} "[A] party is 'unavoidably prevented' from filing a motion for a new trial if the party had no knowledge of the existence of the ground supporting the motion and could not have learned of that existence within the time prescribed for filing the motion in the exercise of reasonable diligence."
 State v.
 Walden, 19 Ohio App.3d 141, 145-146, 483 N.E.2d 859 (1984).